alphagov/team-metrics/README.md

 ## Deployment to PaaS

-The web app is currently deployed into the `traceability` space in `gds-tech-ops`, if you can't see the space, you will need to be added to the space:
+The web app is currently deployed into the `sandbox` space in `gds-tech-ops`, if you can't see the space, you will need to be added to the space:

-`cf set-space-role a.developer@gov.uk gds-tech-ops traceability SpaceDeveloper`
+`cf set-space-role a.developer@gov.uk gds-tech-ops sandbox SpaceDeveloper`

 ### Deployment pre-requisites
 #### Secrets